top of page

 4. Energize with Diversity

-Use different crop species and integrate livestock where possible for specific purposes to enhance chemical, physical and/or biological aspects of the soil.
-It improves the whole system.
+Use different crop species and families and integrate livestock where possible for specific purposes to enhance chemical, physical and/or biological aspects of the soil.
+It improves the resilience of the whole system.

 Learn more about the four principles: